anamariapanait10/ProjectManagementRESTAPI/README.md

 ![DatabaseDiagram](https://github.com/anamariapanait10/ProjectManagementRESTAPI/blob/main/db_diagram.png)

 ## Aplication flows
-The user registers into the application, then he can see all the projects on the platform and all the tasks assigned to him.
-He can also leave comments on tasks and see all his comments.
+The user registers into the application, then he can see all the projects, tasks and comments on the platform.
+He can see the tasks for a specific project or the comments for a specific task.
+He can also leave comments on tasks.

 ## API Documentation
+I used Swagger for creating a comprehensive and interactive API documentation.
+You can access the documentation by running the server and going to `http://localhost:3000/api-docs`.

 ## Flow Chart Diagram
 ![FlowChartDiagram](https://github.com/anamariapanait10/ProjectManagementRESTAPI/blob/main/FlowChartDiagram.png)